-Lung cancer is the leading cause of cancer deaths among Al/AN living in this service area.
+Lung cancer is the leading cause of cancer deaths among Al/AN living in the network of urban Indian health organizations.
 Many factors contribute to the risk of developing lung cancer including: smoking and being around others who smoke, exposure to radon gas or asbestos, and a family history of lung cancer.
 4